WorldWilderLab/Planet/README.md

 * Now load the sketch to your arduino, stack the ethernet shield on the arduino and the organic cinema shield on the ethernet shield.
 * install [mosquitto](http://mosquitto.org/) on your computer.

+### Scripts

+* In the `scripts` folder you will find scripts we use for logging data.
+* Please read the readme in the `scripts` folder for more info on usage.

 ## License
 This work by [World Wilder Lab](http://www.worldwilderlab.net/) is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).